AmartyaGhoshyoo/Autonomous-CVML/README.md

 News Summarizer 📢

+# Please enable the Light Theme in Streamlit by clicking on the three-dot menu in the top-right corner, selecting Settings, and choosing Light Theme under the Theme section

 A News Summarizer built with Streamlit, NewsAPI, and Google Generative AI (Gemini).
 This application fetches news articles from Times of India, extracts relevant content, and summarizes it to provide a more engaging and concise version for readers.

 🚀 Features